 He suffered from end-stage chronic obstructive pulmonary disease.
 The disease was diagnosed in 2015.
 It greatly diminished his quality of life and suffered from a number of other conditions, such as hemiplegia or diabetes.

 Escobar had been fighting for his right to euthanasia since October 2020 despite opposition from doctors, clinics and courts claiming he was not a terminal patient or that the disease was not incurable.
 Yet, the Constitutional Court last year recognized the procedure should not be available just for the terminally ill.

 Legal battles to receive euthanasia

-In Colombia, penalties for euthanasia under certain circumstances were removed by the Constitutional Court since 1997.
+In Colombia, penalties for euthanasia under certain circumstances were removed by the Constitutional Court in 1997.
 The Court also ordered to regulate the procedure in 2014.
-The first person with terminal illness died with regulated euthanasia in 2015.
+The first person with a terminal illness died with regulated euthanasia in 2015.

 As of October last year, 178 people with terminal illnesses had been legally euthanized in Colombia since 2015, according to Colombian legal rights advocacy group DescLAB.
 The Constitutional Court started to discuss the extension of abortion rights last November and would give its ruling in 2022.